 Baggy Point will be perfect for those looking for easy family-friendly walks.
 It’s the ideal place for bird-watching and enjoying sea views (you might even spot a seal or two!).
 Don’t forget to bring a waterproof jacket to protect your children from the gusty winds.

 8) Cairngorms National Park, Scotland

 If you are near the Scottish Highlands, Cairngorms National Park is the place to enjoy some amazing walking and cycling routes, beautiful views, wildlife and watersports.
 This stunning place is voted one of the top 20 places to visit in the world and has something for everyone.
 It’s the UK’s largest National Park and offers lots of family attractions such as horse riding, archery, rafting, mini quad bikes or mountain biking.

 The Rising Sun Country Park is set in the heart of North Tyneside and is a perfect place for relaxing and exciting family-friendly walks.
 Your family will be spoilt for choice with wonderful ponds, woodlands and wildlife.
 There are several footpaths and cycleways to explore, a children’s play area, a barbecue area and even some bird hides!
 Feed the ducks by the little pond, say hello to horses and have a snack at the local café – a trip to the Rising Sun Country Park is a brilliant way to spend a lovely day with your little ones.

 10) Sandringham, Norfolk

-Covering over 243 hectares with waymarked trails for both walking and cycling, there’s plenty to keep everyone occupied.
-After all that exploring, take in the surroundings as you enjoy a well earned ice cream from the café and discover the brand new wooden adventure playground which little ones will love!
+Covering over 243 hectares with waymarked trails for both walking and cycling, there's plenty to keep everyone occupied.
+After all that exploring, take in the surroundings as you enjoy a well earned ice cream from the café and discover the wooden play area which little ones will love!